 - Bring extra food and drink.
 Water is very important, especially as summer gets near.

 - Be careful with the sun.
 Even in winter, cycling for many hours under the sun can burn your skin.
 Use protective sun cream

 - Respect the flora and fauna along the way.
 Close the doors or gates you pass through behind you.
 Do not enter if trespassing is not allowed

 - “Free” camping is not allowed in Majorca

-- Do not through rubbish.
-Use the provided bins
+- Do not throw rubbish.
+Use the bins provided.

 - It is prohibited to fire.
 A badly put off cigarette can provoke a fire.